-As a full-service law firm, The Law Office of Arthur P. Skarmeas, LLC considers educating clients to be an essential tool.
+As a full-service law firm, The Law Office of Arthur P. Skarmeas, LLC considers educating clients to be an essential and empowering tool.
 It can be difficult to find reliable legal information, so we’ve done some of the legwork for you by providing research, documents, and bulleted summaries to give you a better understanding of our practice areas and answer common questions about how we can help you.

 How Can Legal Articles and Information Help Me?

 Our legal articles are intended to give you a basic understanding of our practice areas, the legal jargon involved, and information you can use to determine whether or not you should contact an attorney about a legal issue.
 We are a full-service law firm, giving each client personalized attention.
 We customize practical solutions to fit your specific needs and help you navigate sensitive legal processes.
 As part of our educational approach, we provide our clients with this information to give them an understanding of how we handle their concerns and to offer them additional resources.

 Which Types of Information Can You Offer Me?

 The Law Office of Arthur P. Skarmeas is committed to helping clients handle real estate transactions, establish businesses, manage estate planning, and address elder law concerns.
 In offering this information, we aim to simplify the consultation process by providing definitions, points to consider, and answers to frequently asked questions about the following topics: